Suspected Killer Of Abigail Estrada Set For Trial Monday

 00

-More than eight years later, Ruben Torres will stand trial for the murder of Abigail Estrada.
-25-year-old Ruben Torres is to go on trial Monday on a charge of capital murder.

-It was in 2007 when Torres, then 17, allegedly kidnapped the 13-year-old Estrada, who was his girlfriend, and apparently killed her.
+More than nine years later, Ruben Torres will stand trial for the murder of Abigail Estrada.
+Jury selection is to begin Monday for the 26-year-old Torres, who is charged with capital murder.
+It was in 2007 when Torres, then 16, allegedly kidnapped the 13-year-old Estrada, who was his girlfriend, and apparently killed her.
 Torres had been arrested shortly after Estrada disappeared, but was let go due to a lack of evidence.